 Neuroscience Critical Care Unit

 We combine high-tech integrated care with a special level of care and compassion.
-The staff of the Neuroscience Critical Care Unit (NCCU) has a unique opportunity to provide specialized care to primarily intensive and intermediate care patients.
-Our integrated unit facilitates the ability of patients to possibly remain in the same room during their hospital stay and receive specialized neuroscience nursing care.
-This integrated model promotes a continuity of care and familiarity between patients, families and nurses.
-Our Neuroscience team of physicians, nurses, patient and family-formulate an individual plan upon admission.
-This plan is continually updated as the patient’s condition changes; we are always planning for discharge.
+The staff of the Neuroscience Critical Care Unit (NCCU) has a unique opportunity to provide specialized care to primarily intensive and intermediate care patients. our integrated unit facilitates the ability of patients to possibly remain in the same room during their hospital stay and receive specialized neuroscience nursing care.
+This integrated model promotes a continuity of care and familiarity between patients, families, and nurses.
+Our Neuroscience team of physicians, nurses, patients, and families formulate an individual plan upon admission.
+This plan is continually updated as the patient's condition changes; we are always planning for discharge.

 "On this unit, the staff have the opportunity to provide excellence in neuroscience nursing care, specifically intensive care, step-down care and epilepsy treatment.
 Neuroscience nurses excel in a specific body of knowledge that promotes better outcomes for our patients who have strokes, traumatic brain injuries, brain tumors and other neurologic conditions." - Lori, Manager